GustavFluur/filterfolk/README.md

 - Offer clear product descriptions, pricing, and sizing options to aid in informed decision-making.
 - Enable easy management of products and orders for efficient store operations.

+### Disclaimer

+This project is based upon Stockholm based company I worked for: [Folkfilter](https://www.folkfilter.se/).

+With this message I want to show them my gratitude that I was allowed to use their product images into my website.
+Other product images was taken through google search and from  another Swedish company calls [Biltema](https://www.biltema.se/)

 ### User Stories